 At Owens & Perkins, our experienced attorneys know how to guide you through your family law matter with your narcissistic.
 We provide you with tools, strategies and insights throughout your case that you can develop during the case and use long after your case is over.

-CLICK HERE to schedule your free 30-minute zoom or phone consultation.
+CLICK HERE to schedule your 30-minute zoom or phone consultation.

 If you are ending or have already ended your relationship with your narcissist and have children together, read our next article, “How to Co-Parent With Your Narcissistic Ex” to learn strategies to keep your sanity until you are free (when the youngest turns 18!).